EtherCAT Sync SSC/SoE Upload

 The response to an operation takes several ticks of the main task sample time.
 Assign the synchronous blocks a sample time slower than the main task sample time.

-Data— Data received from slave device
+Data — Data received from slave device

 Returns data received from the EtherCAT slave device.
-The data signal has the type specified in Data Type and vector dimension given by Dimension.
+The data signal has the type specified in Data Type and a vector dimension given by Dimension.

-Error— Report an EtherCAT network error
+Error — Report an EtherCAT network error

 If no error occurs, this port transmits